BennyTheDev/pipe-specs/README.md

 "[PUBKEY]": The collection address.
 To be able to add more items to a collection, the deployments should occur using the same private key.

 "[MIMETYPE]": The content type for inline data as hex encoded string.
 Must be skipped by indexers if it's a reference string instead.
+If skipped, then it can be an empty push.

 "[INLINE DATA | REFERENCE STRING]": If "I" is specified, then bytes must be successively pushed.
 If "R" is specified, then the next push must be a hex encoded string, containing a file reference.
+There must be only one pushdata present in the case of "R" and multiple in the case of "I".

-"[NUMBER]": An unsigned integer representing the number of the deployed item in the collection (not to bed mixed up [TICKER] and [ID], those still need to be pushed as described)
+"[NUMBER]": An unsigned integer representing the number of the deployed item in the collection (not to bed mixed up [TICKER] and [ID], those still need to be pushed as described).
+[NUMBER] is not allowed to be larger then [MAX-NUMBER] and indexers must skip deployments if a [PUBKEY] using the same number exists already.

 "[MAX-NUMBER]": Unsigned integer representing the max. number currently in the collection.
 The max. number can be increased by the collection creator but never decrease.
+Total max. value: 999_999_999.

 "[BENEFICIARY-OUTPUT]": Unsigned integer starting from 0.
 Allows a shortcut to mint one-time directly with the deployment based on the [LIMIT] amount.
 0 means disabled.
 Indexers have to substract [BENEFICIARY-OUTPUT] by 1 to assign the desired output properly.
+[BENEFICIARY-OUTPUT] is not allowed to point to an output containing OP_RETURN.

 "[TRAIT-CONTENT]": Must be either tuples of key/values with hex encoded strings (each key and value pushed separately), a reference to custom traits offchain or left out entirely (including its labels T or TR).